BLotApp/BLot/DOCS/notification_popup_system.md

 ---

-For further customization or to add new notification types, see `UIManager.h` and `UIManager.cpp`.
+For further customization or to add new notification types, see `Mui.h` and `Mui.cpp`.